Mozilla.UITour is a JS library that exposes an event-based Web API for

 browser.uitour.testingOrigins can be a comma separated list of domains, e.g.

 Prior to Firefox 36, the testing preference was called

 (Bug 1081772).
 This old preference does not accept a comma separated list of domains, and you

 must also exclude the domain protocol e.g.

 after adding an allowed domain.

-If you are working on Firefox Accounts integration, you can use the
+If you are working on Mozilla accounts integration, you can use the

 config property to change the Accounts server.
 For example, to change it to stage environment use this value: